mparmol/BacterialCore/README.txt

 ##The installation of Python2.7 (https://www.python.org/downloads/), Qiime (http://qiime.org/) and Prinseq (http://prinseq.sourceforge.net/) is mandatory.

-##The files needed are the 16S sequences to be analyzed in multifasta format and the a 16S phylogenetic tree and reference sequences (here 97_otus_nodes.tree and 97_otus.fasta from Greengenes gg_13_5 https://greengenes.secondgenome.com/?prefix=downloads/greengenes_database/gg_13_5/).
+##The files needed are the 16S sequences to be analyzed in multifasta format and the 16S phylogenetic tree and aligned reference sequences (here 97_otus_nodes.tree/99_otus_nodes.tree and 97_otus.fasta/99_otus.fasta from Greengenes gg_13_5 https://greengenes.secondgenome.com/?prefix=downloads/greengenes_database/gg_13_5/).
 These file should be in the same folder where the script is executed.

+##The tree file and aligned reference sequences file need to be the same version as the one loaded by pick_outs.py

+##The node names of the trees should be modified, and a genuine name should be given for all.
+This could be done for example using R with the function "makeNodeLabel" from "ape" package.

 ##Three additional R scripts are need to 1)Calculate the statistics for the OTUs picking part (OTUs_statistics.R), 2) Calculate a Venn diagram between the reads belonging to core OTUs/nodes from both methods (Venn_OTUS_Tree.R), 3) calculate intra-node average 16S distances (Distances_16S.pl).
+#for reported nodes, leave information (names, average distance,...) relates only to leaves detected during analysis for that node, not all leaves in that node in the original tree.

-##(RECOMENDED!)The datasets must be rarefied to the minimun read depth in the dataset, after removing low quality reads.
+##The datasets should be rarefied to the minimun read depth in the dataset, after removing low quality reads.

 ##The parameters that we can modify are:

-· Input file; -file
+· Input file; -f file
 · Output file; -o
 · Process; -p #There are 4 different processes that can be executed:
 	1: Complete pipeline; Detection of non-overlapping OTUs present in 100% of the samples, followed by the detection of nodes in the phylogenetic tree present in 100% of the samples.
 Finally this script will perform a Venn diagram to look for the shared core reads that exists between the OTUs and Tree approaches.